-Sales at LVMH, the world’s largest luxury goods group, fell in the last quarter.
-Global demand for luxury goods is flagging, and Vuitton’s parent company is experiencing particular difficulties in China and Japan.
+Sales at LVMH, the world’s largest luxury goods group, fell in the last quarter as global demand for luxury goods is flagging.
+Louis Vuitton’s parent company is experiencing particular difficulties in China and Japan.

 No more bargains

 The Japanese yen is recovering after a historic fall, which is having an immediate negative impact on LVMH.
-The weakness of the yen meant that the Chinese in particular flocked to Japan for bargains, but now that too is drying up.
-Indeed, demand in China itself has weakened further.
-Not only are clothes and accessories selling more slowly, even Hennessy cognac is struggling to find its way.
-Without even factoring in the import duties of no less than 35% that the Chinese government will soon be imposing on French cognac.
+The weak yen meant that the Chinese customers flocked to Japan for bargains, but now that source of revenue is drying up.
+Moreover, demand in China itself has weakened even further.
+Clothes and accessories are selling more slowly, and even Hennessy cognac is struggling to find its way.
+To make matters for the latter even worse, the Chinese government is to impose import duties of no less than 35 % on French cognac.

-Third-quarter sales came to 19.08 billion euros, down 4.4% on the previous year and less than the 19.94 billion euros expected by analysts.
-The fashion and leather goods division, traditionally the group’s stronghold, was particularly hard hit: organic sales fell by 5% to 9.15 billion euros, whereas the division with brands such as Louis Vuitton and Dior had still grown by 1% in the first half of the year.
-The wines and spirits division even fell by 7%, but this was already less than in the first half.
+Third-quarter sales went down 4.4 % to 19.08 billion euros, staying under the 19.94 billion euros forecast by analysts.
+The fashion and leather goods division, traditionally the group’s stronghold, was hit with an organic sales drop of 5 % to 9.15 billion euros, whereas the division with brands such as Louis Vuitton and Dior had still grown 1 % in the first half of the year.
+The wines and spirits division even fell by 7 %, but this was already better than in the first half of the year.

-Yet LVMH was highly visible as a sponsor of the Paris Olympics this summer.
+The results came in despite LVMH’s high visibility as a sponsor of the 2024 Paris Olympics.
 Did the investment, which CEO Bernard Arnault had reluctantly been persuaded to make by his children, fail to pay off?
-According to the group, the brands did gain market share.
+According to the group itself, the brands did gain market share, however.